imacc7x/git-demo/README.md

 # git-demo
-Jeongyeon Twice

-edit code from git.
+Commit code from repo.

-my name is miz.
+by Max.